Graduate Student Writing Groups

 Fall Writing Groups

-Fall groups will begin the week of Sept.
-2.The Writing Center will continue an online and a face-to-face group begun this summer; information on dates/times coming soon.
-On Oct.
-27 a new group will also begin.
-(Please note that members must be present on the first day each group meets).
+In October a mid-semester group will begin (date/time/location TBD).
+Please note that members must be present on the first day each group meets.
 All groups are run by graduate writing consultants who are trained as writing group facilitators.
-If interested in any of these options and for more information please email Claire McMurray at email@example.com
+If interested in joining the mid-semester group please email Claire McMurray at email@example.com by Sept.
+30.

 Why join a Graduate Student Writing Group?

 Graduate Student Writing Groups provide graduate student writers with a community of writers and several complementary types of support, including;

 - Resources for resolving conflict and solving problems